cloudfoundry/app-autoscaler-release/src/acceptance/README.md

 Set up your golang development environment, per [golang.org](http://golang.org/doc/install).

 See [cf CLI](https://github.com/cloudfoundry/cli) for instructions on installing the go version of `cf`.
-The latest CF CLI version are recommended.
+Autoscaler acceptance tests require **version 8** and above of the CF CLI to operate.

 Make sure that the go version of `cf` is accessible in your `$PATH`.